-But, there are supplements that you can take or recommend to your patients to help improve memory and cognitive function.
-Along with a healthy diet, frequent exercise and plenty of sleep, these supplements can significantly boost brain function during the golden years.
+But, there are supplements that you can take or recommend to your patients to help maintain memory and cognitive function.* Along with a healthy diet, frequent exercise and plenty of sleep, these supplements can help boost brain function during the golden years.*

-This amino acid has been identified as an anti-aging nootropic.
-That’s because Acetyl-L-Carnitine has demonstrated an ability to promote mental alertness and clarity along with improved focus and mood.
+This amino acid has been identified as a nootropic that benefits the aging process.* That’s because Acetyl-L-Carnitine has demonstrated an ability to promote mental alertness and clarity along with improved focus and mood.*

 Acetyl-L-Carnitine is a derivative of L-carnitine, which is naturally produced in the liver and kidneys.
 Acetyl-L-Carnitine is a supplement form of the amino acid that offers superior bioavailability and is more easily absorbed by the body.

-Acetyl-L-Carnitine also contains potent antioxidant properties to help maintain healthy brain function and reduce the signs of oxidative stress.
-By boosting cellular energy and blood flow to the brain, Acetyl-l-Carnitine may reverse age-related memory loss and improve cognitive function.
+Acetyl-L-Carnitine also contains potent free-radical fighting properties to help maintain healthy brain function and may help reduce the signs of oxidative stress.* By boosting cellular energy and blood flow to the brain, Acetyl-l-Carnitine may help with age-related memory loss and benefit overall cognitive function.*

-Derived from the eponymous tree, Ginkgo Biloba helps improve cognitive function by supporting blood circulation, nerve cell function and the proper utilization of oxygen and glucose.
-This extensively studied botanical has also been cited for its antioxidant properties that help protect the brain and body from free radical scavengers.
+Derived from the eponymous tree, Ginkgo Biloba helps improve cognitive function by supporting blood circulation, nerve cell function and the proper utilization of oxygen and glucose.* This extensively studied botanical has also been cited for its free-radical fighting properties that help protect the brain and body from oxidative scavengers.*

 It’s for those reasons that Ginkgo Biloba is commonly recommended as part of a healthy aging regimen.*